Close

 • On the e-Verification page, you will need to verify your identity using your Aadhaar number or your PAN number and your password.
 Once you have successfully affirmed your identity, you will be taken to a submission page.

-• On the submission page, you will see a Transaction ID and an acknowledgement receipt number.
+• On the submission page, you will see a Transaction ID and an acknowledgment receipt number.
 Please keep note of these numbers for future reference.
-An email confirming the submission of your form will also be sent to the mobile number and email address registered with the e-Filing portal.
+An email confirming the submission of your form will also be sent to the mobile number and email address registered with the e-filing portal.

 Important Things to Remember When Claiming Tax Relief on Salary Arrears